 No items that have open flames, flammable fuels or open coils may be used in a residence hall.
 Candles, candle wax, Scentsy warmers, candle warmers, potpourri pots, oil burners, incense and scented plug-ins are prohibited in the residence hall rooms, lobbies, and storerooms due to possible fire hazards.
-This rule includes decorative candles with burned or
+This rule includes decorative candles with burned or unburned wicks and wickless candles.
+Violation of this rule may result in immediate relocation and disciplinary action.
+These items will be confiscated immediately.

-Fire Evacuation Procedures
+Fire Safety Procedures

-Safety & Emergency Procedures - SPC Student Housing Handbook 2020-21, page 24
+Safety & Emergency Procedures - SPC Student Housing Handbook 2023-24, page 24

 In the event of an actual fire or a drill, all residents are required to evacuate the building according to the rules established by each residence hall.
-Follow the instructions of the Hall Director, Resident Assistants, CPD Officers, and/or firefighting personnel.
+Follow the instructions of the Hall Director, Resident Assistants, SPCPD Officers, and/or firefighting personnel.
 Keep the following items in mind in the event of a fire:

-- 1. Walk!
+1. Walk!
 Don't run.
-Be particularly careful in staircases. - 2.
-Proceed directly to a place of safety outside of the building. - 3.
+Be particularly careful in staircases.

+- 2. Proceed directly to a place of safety outside of the building. - 3.
 Do not attempt to salvage personal belongings. - 4.
 Close doors and windows when you leave. - 5.
 Before opening a closed door, feel it to see if it is hot.
 When it is hot, attempt to find another exit route. - 6.
-A towel or blanket soaked in water can be helpful in combating smoke inhalation. - At all times, follow the instructions of personnel authorized to take charge at the scene of the emergency.
-If you have any questions about the procedures, contact your Hall Director immediately. - 8.
-Stand away from the building. - 9.
+A towel or blanket soaked in water can be helpful in combating smoke inhalation.

+7. At all times, follow the instructions of personnel authorized to take charge at the scene of the emergency.
+If you have any questions about the procedures, contact your Hall Director immediately.

+- 8. Stand away from the building. - 9.
 Do not enter the building until given the all clear by staff or fire professionals.